 about erin

 In life, art, and love, Erin Gibney is learning who she is and what she wants, and that she won’t settle for anything less.
-Recent experiences — her first big breakup, forging deeper connections with her fans through social media, watching artists she admires release exceptionally personal albums — have left her emboldened to share her truths as she creates new music and “unapologetically continues to explore within her sound” (Today’s Country).
+Recent experiences —forging deeper connections with her fans through social media and watching artists she admires release exceptionally personal albums — have left her emboldened to share her truths as she creates new music and “unapologetically continues to explore within her sound” (Today’s Country).

-“I feel like in the past year, I have refined myself as a person and as an artist,” muses Gibney.
+“I continue to refine myself as a person and as an artist,” muses Gibney.
 “I have grown to really like who I am, and I am no longer scared to share all the good and bad with my fans.
 I don’t feel as hesitant to talk about my experiences, whether that be with dating, friends, or life in general.
 It feels like I am now confidently putting music into the world that is a true reflection of me.”

 After kicking off 2024 in a more musically stripped-down fashion with the release of “Exit Signs (Acoustic),” which was co-written with and featured “American Idol” winner Kris Allen, she again joined forces with Ebersold for the 2024 single, “Kryptonite” (a co-write with award-winning artist and songwriter Nell Maynard).
 The song premiered at Holler, who wrote of it, “Following on from a string of near perfect pop country singles last year...
 ‘Kryptonite’ further showcases the unflinching honesty and intimacy Gibney has found in the last 18 months.”